-To measure surprise, it is important to predict the experimental outcome at new test locations ($ \mathbf X_{*}$) so that the predicted value can be compared with the actual outcomes ($\mathbf { y_{*}}$).
-The prediction is done using the model hyperparameters estimated from the previous round of experimental data.
-The prediction is made easy, due to the GP formulation, for which, the posterior predictive distribution of the function response at the new locations, $\mathbf f_{*}$, is well known to be~\citep{rasmussen:2006}
+To measure surprise, it is important to predict the experimental outcomes at new test locations (\(\mathbf{X}_{*}\)) so that the predicted values can be compared with the actual outcomes (\(\mathbf{y}_{*}\)).
+This comparison helps to update the sequential policy after each iteration.
+The prediction is made easier due to the GP formulation, for which the posterior predictive distribution of the function response at the new locations, \(\mathbf{f}_{*}\), is well known to be~\citep{rasmussen:2006}:

 where